vamshin/k-NN/RFC.md

 The purpose of this request for comments (RFC) is to introduce our plans to enhance Open Distro for Elasticsearch with a new KNN plugin and collect feedback and discuss our plans with the community.
 This RFC is meant to cover the high-level functionality of the KNN plugin and does not go into implementation details and architecture.

 ## Problem Statement
 Customers with similarity-based search use cases such as face search, fraud detection and recommendation systems have a need for finding K-Nearest Neighbor (KNN) using the machine learning models.
-The existing solutions for KNN search were inefficient, did not support incremental updates and also did not operate well at scale.
+The existing solutions for KNN search were inefficient and did not operate well at scale.
 Brute-force KNN search using CPU is very computationally intensive and generally too slow for large-scale real-time search applications.

 ## Proposed Solution